Mike-Bollinger/BathyCat-Seabed-Imager/docs/NETWORK_SETUP.md

 - ✅ **Easy Management**: Scripts for setup, monitoring, and testing
 - ✅ **Flexible Configuration**: Supports DHCP and static IP setups

-This configuration ensures the BathyCat system maintains reliable network connectivity for GPS synchronization, data transfer, and remote management even in challenging marine environments.
+This configuration ensures the BathyImager system maintains reliable network connectivity for GPS synchronization, data transfer, and remote management even in challenging marine environments.